-2 Twelve households were excluded from measure due to clients residing in project less than 365 days.
+2 6 households were excluded from measure due to clients residing in project less than 365 days.

-Agency: Volunteers of America

-Program: Van Buren Village
+Program: Van Buren Village 7/1/20 - 12/31/20

-Period: 7/1/18 - 12/31/18

-Van Buren Village is a 100 unit permanent supportive housing apartment building that opened in January 2016.
+Van Buren Village is a 100-unit permanent supportive housing apartment building that opened in January 2016.
 Volunteers of America provides 60 permanent supportive housing units for disabled men and women experiencing homelessness and 40 units of supportive housing for ADAMH clients.